Summer Session @Ashoka :

 This is course will encourage students to engage with diverse readings to unpack complicated ideas about power, culture, colonialism, and the creation of modern markets to understand the human quest to control space and nature, of the technologies that revolutionized human existence, the revolutions that fueled desire for freedom, of the movement of capital and labour as well as more intimate histories of families, domesticity and romantic love through the ages.

-Eligibility: The summer semester is open to Ashoka Students and students from Ashoka partner institutions.
+Eligibility: The summer semester is open to Ashoka Students and students from international institutions.